divaprotocol/oracles/docs/Tellor.md

     returns (uint256);
 ```

-## getQueryDataAndId
+### getQueryDataAndId

-Function to return the query data and Id for a given poolId.
-This is used as as inputs for submitting values to the Tellor contract.
+Function to return the query data and Id for a given poolId which are required for reporting values to the Tellor contract.
 Read more about it in the [Tellor docs][tellor-docs].

 ```js
 function getQueryDataAndId(